15 Text Analysis 1

 All three correlations are far from 0.
 It is interesting that Bronte and Wells are closer than Austen and Wells.

-We have just gone through how to organize text into Tidy Text Format with a single token (word) per row in a tibble.
+We have just gone through how to preprocess and organize text into Tidy Text Format with a single token (word) per row in a tibble.

 We have also downloaded texts from The Gutenberg Project Library and used frequency analysis for non-stop words to compare multiple authors.